feichao/ng-fool-click/README.md

  So ng-fool-click is created to solve this problem elegant.

 ### what ng-fool-click do?
  The point is using $provide.decorator to override the origin ng-click.

+ When you use ng-click, guarantee that your click event handler returns a promise instance.

+ When the decorator detect a promise, it will add a 'disabled' state to the click target(maybe a button) before the promise is finished.

 ### how to use

  1. Import the src file in you html;
  2. Import the ng-fool-click module like this:
     ```
     angular.module('MyApp', ['ng-fool-click']);
     ```

+ 3. return a promise in your ng-click event handler.

+### more
+  1. you can use this thought to decorator ng-dbclick, ng-mousedown, ng-... ;
+  2. ng-fool-click adds a 'btn-in-promise' class to the target when the promise isn't finished, you can define your own styles.

+### thanks for using